matthew-pisano/ImageCrypt/README.md

 The resulting image appears nearly identical to the original, but with a small amount of noise added from the text encoding.

-## Text Encodings
+## Text Obfuscation

+To make the encoded text less obvious, it can be obfuscated using a key file.
+The key file's contents are hashed to generate a key that is used to obfuscate the text.

-The following encodings are available:
+The following two hash-based obfuscation strategies are available:

-### Shift Encoding
+### Full-Text Shifting

-Documents encoded with the shift encoding have their characters shifted upward based off of the hash of the key given.
+Documents obfuscated with full-text shifting have had their bits shifted uniformly upward based off of the hash of the key.
+This helps to make the encoded text less obvious, but it is still possible to decode the text by brute-force guessing the shift value.

-### Character Shift Encoding
+### Per-Character Shifting

-Documents encoded in this manner have each of their characters shifted based off of the hash of the character index and the key.
+Documents obfuscated in this manner have each of their characters shifted based off of the combined hash of the character index and the key.
 This ensures that the contents cannot be decoded by simply guessing the shift value as each character may have a different shift.
+This method is more secure than full-text shifting, but it is still possible to decode the text by brute-force guessing keys with different hashes until the correct `hash % 128` is found.